jdepstein/AdventureGame/res/readme.md

 ### How To Run:
-Run the jar file will just run if you use java -jar (File path) If you wish to run normally with the GUI, do not pass any arguments other than the file path.
+Run the jar file will just run if you use java -jar (File path)

+If you wish to run normally with the GUI,

+You first need to cd into Project5Folder from the Zip then cd into the res folder

+Once there do not pass any arguments other than the file path with the java -jar (File path)

 If you want to Run in Console Text Mode, you Must Give Arguments below:
 There is a Total of 6 Arguments you must provide in the order described below